-In addition a typical floor plan of the residential units has been produced by Opus from site measurements to help investigate potential critical structural weaknesses (CSWs) and identify details which required particular attention.
+In addition, a typical floor plan has been produced by Opus to help confirm as-built measurements.
+These were used to help investigate potential critical structural weaknesses (CSWs) and identify details which required particular attention.

-Copies of design calculations were not available for the site assessment.
+Copies of the design calculations were not provided.